-Grant grunted, "It would look like flatland to someone from South Carolina" (President Johnson's home state).

-"Between Sullivant's Hill and Columbus is a valley that becomes a lake after strong storms and heavy winter thaws.
-This problem keeps the city from expanding towards Sullivant's Hill."
+Grant grunted, "It would look like flatland to someone from South Carolina" (Johnson's home state).
+Between Sullivant's Hill and Columbus is a valley that becomes a lake after strong storms and heavy winter thaws.
+This natural obstacle keeps the city from expanding towards the hill."